 Frequently Asked Questions

-If I am a person with a disability, how do I get an exemption?
+If I am a person with a disability, how do I get an exemption/alternative to the face covering policy?

 Is there a reason a person might not be able to wear a face mask?